 Enhanced security

-First and foremost, MFA offers greater security assurance than traditional auth methods.
-This is because it provides an additional layer of security beyond passwords.
+The topmost benefit of MFA is that it offers greater security assurance than traditional auth methods.
+This is because it provides one or more additional layers of security beyond passwords, thus preventing or mitigating:

-With enhanced security, MFA can prevent and mitigate harm from several kinds of cyber attacks, many of which target user credentials specifically.
-However, it is not itself completely immune to attacks.
-Many baseline MFA deployments remain susceptible to social engineering schemes.
-Utilizing a more targeted, phishing-resistant approach to MFA is the best way to maximize this benefit.
+While many baseline MFA deployments remain susceptible to social engineering schemes, deploying a more adaptive, phishing-resistant approach to MFA is the best way to maximize this benefit.

 Streamlined compliance